Demi-urge/menace_sandbox/docs/universal_retriever.md

    databases.
 3. Call `retrieve()` with either a text query or an existing record to obtain cross-database matches.
-4. Adjust ``link_multiplier`` to emphasise connectivity between bots, workflows and errors when desired.
+4. Adjust ``link_multiplier`` to emphasise connectivity between bots, workflows, enhancements, errors and information records when desired.

 The helper provides a unified interface over the various vector stores while maintaining rich scoring explanations for ranking and troubleshooting.